-(1) Contrary to metaphysics, dialectics does not regard nature as just an agglomeration of things, each existing independently of the others, but it considers things as "connected with, dependent on and determined by each other".
-Hence it considers that nothing can be understood taken by itself, in isolation, but must always be understood "in its inseparable connection with other things, and as conditioned by them".

-(2) Contrary to metaphysics, dialectics considers everything as in "a state of continuous movement and change, of renewal and development, where something is always arising and developing and something always disintegrating and dying away".
-Hence it considers things "not only from the standpoint of their interconnection and interdependence, but also from the standpoint of their movement, their change, their development, their coming into being and going out of being".

-(3) Contrary to metaphysics, dialectics does not regard the process of development as "a simple process of growth", but as "a development which passes from ... quantitative changes to open, fundamental changes, to qualitative changes", which occur "abruptly, taking the form of a leap from one state to another".
-Hence it considers development as "an onward and upward movement, as a transition from an old qualitative state to a new qualitative state, as a development from the simple to the complex, from the lower to the higher".
+- (1) Contrary to metaphysics, dialectics does not regard nature as just an agglomeration of things, each existing independently of the others, but it considers things as "connected with, dependent on and determined by each other."
+Hence it considers that nothing can be understood taken by itself, in isolation, but must always be understood "in its inseparable connection with other things, and as conditioned by them." - (2) Contrary to metaphysics, dialectics considers everything as in "a state of continuous movement and change, of renewal and development, where something is always arising and developing and something always disintegrating and dying away."
+Hence it considers things "not only from the standpoint of their interconnection and interdependence, but also from the standpoint of their movement, their change, their development, their coming into being and going out of being." - (3) Contrary to metaphysics, dialectics does not regard the: process of development as "a simple process of growth," but as "a development which passes from... quantitative changes to open, fundamental changes, to qualitative changes," which occur "abruptly, taking the form of a leap from one state to another."
+Hence it considers development as "an onward and upward movement, as a transition from an old qualitative state to a new qualitative state, as a development from the simple to the complex, from the lower to the higher."

-(4) Contrary to metaphysics, dialectics "holds that the process of development from the lower to the higher takes place . . . as a disclosure of the contradictions inherent in things . . . as a struggle of opposite tendencies which operate on the basis of these contradictions".
+(4) Contrary to metaphysics, dialectics "holds that the process of development from the lower to the higher takes place... as a disclosure of the contradictions inherent in things... as a struggle of opposite tendencies which operate on the basis of these contradictions."

-We shall postpone until the next chapter consideration of the process of development from one qualitative state to another.
-In this chapter we shall look at the significance of always considering things in their interconnection and in their movement and change.
+We shall postpone until the next chapter consideration of the latter two features, which concern the process of development from one qualitative state to another, from the lower to the higher.
+In this chapter we shall consider the first two features of the dialectical method, namely, that it considers things always in their interconnection and in their movement and change.

-Considering Things in Their Interconnection and Circumstances The dialectical method demands, first, that we should consider things, not each by itself, but always in their interconnection with other things.
+Considering Things in Their Interconnection and Circumstances

+The dialectical method demands, first, that we should consider things, not each by itself, but always in their interconnection with other things.

-This sounds "obvious".
+This sounds "obvious."
 Nevertheless it is an "obvious" principle which is very often ignored and is extremely important to remember.
 We have already considered it and some examples of its application in discussing metaphysics, since the very essence of metaphysics is to think of things in an abstract way, isolated from their relations with other things and from the concrete circumstances in which they exist.